‘This is like coming home’: Barca thrash Athletic on return to Camp Nou

 Eighth in the table with 17 points, Athletic rarely threatened the hosts.

 Barcelona struck again in first-half stoppage time.
-Lamine Yamal’s expertly delivered long ball into space found Torres and the Spanish forward took the pass perfectly in his stride, raced into the area and calmly slotted past Simon.
+Lamine Yamal’s expertly delivered long ball into space found Torres, and the Spanish forward took the pass perfectly in his stride, raced into the area and calmly slotted past Simon.

 Three minutes into the second half, Barcelona punished another defensive lapse by Athletic.
 Attempting to play out from the back, the visitors gifted possession to the alert Fermin Lopez, who rifled a bullet strike into the net.